RA Employment Agreement

 - Resident Advisors will receive remuneration, which will cover the cost of a room, a Bronze meal plan, and a stipend.
-Stipend payments may be received in a monthly check or may be automatically applied to the RA’s Bursar account.
+Stipend payments may be received in a biweekly check or may be automatically applied to the RA’s Bursar account.

 - The Resident Advisor appointment is for one academic year.
 The RA will need to participate in an application process to determine eligibility for the Returning Resident Advisor position for the following academic year contract.

 - The Hall Director will make RA room assignments according to experience, special abilities, and expected needs of individual floors.
 The Hall Director may change your assignment at any time.

 - The Office of Residence Life reserves the right to assign/reassign Resident Advisors to the residence halls that are best suited to their skills and abilities, or based on need.

 - The Resident Advisor must obtain alternate housing accommodations when the residence halls are closed during Breaks, unless given permission by the Hall Director in collaboration with the Assistant Director for that area.
 Resident Advisors who will be student teaching must obtain permission from the Hall Director to remain during times when the residence halls are closed.

 - The Resident Advisor will be evaluated each semester and provided written feedback on his/her job performance by their supervising Hall Director/Graduate Hall Director.